majkinetor/au/README.md

 ### Global variables

-To avoid changing the `./update.ps1` when troubleshooting or experimenting you can set up any **already unset** `update` parameter via global variables.
+To avoid changing the `./update.ps1` when troubleshooting or experimenting you can set up any **already unset** `update` parameter via global variable.
 The names of global variables are the same as the names of parameters with the prefix `au_`.
 As an example, the following code will change the update behavior so that URL is not checked for existence and MIME type and update is forced:

     $au_NoCheckUrl = $au_Force = $true
     ./update.ps1